- Anyone with can edit access to a FigJam file can use stamps.

 - Let go of

-Figma will also eventually fade your high five hand and switch back to the move tool if you've been idle for a while.
+Figma will also eventually fade your high five hand and switch back to the select tool if you've been idle for a while.

 To disable entering high five mode when shaking your cursor, click in the top-left corner, go to Preferences, and uncheck Shake cursor for high five.